dujushi/dujushi.github.io/_posts/2020-07-02-IdentityServer4-Tutorial-Password-Grant-Type.md

 }
 {% endhighlight %}

-But you need to tell IdentityServer to add them to your JWT as well.
+But you need to tell IdentityServer to add them to your JWT.

 {% highlight csharp %}
 public void ConfigureServices(IServiceCollection services)